pytroll/satpy/doc/source/dev_guide/custom_reader.rst

     class NCSEVIRIHRVFileHandler():
       # left as an exercise to the reader :)

-For readers for NetCDF files in particular, you may want to implement your reader as a subclass of :class:`~satpy.readers.netcdf_utils.NetCDF4FileHandler`.

 If you have any questions, please contact the :ref:`Satpy developers <dev_help>`.